15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Mira Grant

-Mira Grant is the pen name of an author named Seanan McGuire.
-Grant tries to bend, mold, and shape the genre, consistently pushing the boundaries of horror writing.
+Grant tries to bend, mold, and shape the horror genre, consistently pushing the boundaries of fiction writing and breaking barriers with every new novel.
 During her career, she has written about various deadly, terrifying characters, ranging from parasites that seek to destroy humanity to zombies and mermaids that want to conquer the world.

 8. Kanae Minato